• Skip to main content

 • Inferior: Superior border of teres major

-• Lateral: Long head of the triceps
+• Lateral: Long head of triceps

 Contents